As we pause this weekend for the last holiday of the summer, may we reflect on the gift of work.

 those who break their backs for us, those who are cheated out of even a minimum wage,

-those who have not access to health care,
+those who don’t access to health care,

 those who cannot afford to send their kids to college.